Tomb of Bahlul Lodi: Architecture

 The tomb is constructed in rubble masonry.
 The roof is crowned by five domes, the central one being fluted.
 The tomb chamber is surmounted by a dome of red sandstone surrounded by a broad dripstone : it has been much modernized at various times.
 A Gold cup hangs over the grave, as in the Khizri mosque at Nizam-ud-din.
 In the north-west corner of the enclosure is a fine Assembly Hall.
 The central columns springs from four monolithic stone columns, a unique architectural feature of that period.
 Each of its four facades is broken by three archways supported on red sandstone columns and their spandrels are ornamented with medallions.
 The arches are also decorated with inscriptions incised in plaster.

-To the front of it on the south side is a grave enclosure surrounded by a very beautiful pierced screen of red sandstone, which contrasts happily with the Green Shade above it.
+To the front of it on the south side is a grave enclosure surrounded by a pierced screen of red sandstone, which contrasts with the Green Shade above it.
 The octagonal motif that juts out between the cramped 3-storey buildings is typical of Lodi Architecture, though the five domes are unusual considering the architecture of that period.